 Raymond Cammock was the son of David John and Bertha Agnes Cammock, of Christchurch, New Zealand; husband of Kathy Cammock, of Barrowford, Lancashire, England.

-Raymond was killed 6 October 1944 while stationed at Volkel when his Tempest JN863 was hit by flak while attacking an ammunition train with his Tempest hitting the last coaches and exploding the ammunition train.
+Raymond was killed 6 October 1944 while stationed at Volkel when his Tempest JN863 was hit by flak while attacking an ammunition train, hitting the last coaches and exploding the ammunition train.
+The Tempest crashed at the railway crossing at Wagenvoortsdijk, Almen.

 The announcement included the following citation, "This officer has displayed great zest for operations and has completed a large number of varied sorties.
 He has set a fine example of skill and courage and his devotion to duty has been unflagging.
 Flying Officer Cammock has destroyed 20 flying bombs."